-Mrs. Sowmya Aditya Iyer holds bachelor's degree in business administration from Symbiosis International University, Pune and an advanced diploma in Interior Design from Raffles College of Higher Education, Singapore.
-She has more than 5 years of experience in the interior design industry.
+Mrs. Sowmya Aditya Iyer holds Bachelor's degree in Business Administration from Symbiosis International University, Pune and an advanced Diploma in Interior Design from Raffles College of Higher Education, Singapore.
+She has more than ten years of experience in the interior design industry.
 She has been appointed as a Director on the Board of our Company since March 31, 2015.

-Dr. Santosh Sundararajan is appointed as an Additional Director (Whole Time Director and Group Chief Executive Officer).
-He is a Civil Engineer with a Ph.
+Dr. Santosh Sundararajan is a Civil Engineer with a Ph.
 D in Structural Engineering from the National University of Singapore.
 He also holds a Masters degree in Financial Management from London University.
 He is a practising structural engineer with more than 20 years experience in the field of Civil Structural and allied building works, having worked both in Singapore and India.
 He has been with Vascon group since 2008 and has been serving as the group CEO since 2013.
+He was appointed as Whole Time Director and Group Chief Executive Officer of the Company w.e.f.
+May 31, 2021.